Bibek-Repository/repo-4/README.md

 datetime() constructor can be called to construct a new date time. arguments are sperated by the comma strftime() method can be called for the format of the date and time as shown in code file: dates.py

+Maths in Python

+There are some built in functions in python that helps us perform the mathematical operations:
+These include:
+max(): returns the maximum value in the tuple min(): returns the minimum value abs(): returns the absolute value(the value with no sign) pow(): returns the value raised to certain power
+Also, there is a module called math module in python.
+The module can be imported to call different functions in python related to maths. import math sqrt(): This function returns the square root of a value ceil(): This function returns the upper integer value floor(): This function returns the lower integer value pi(): This function returns the value of pi